Back To CoursePsychology 102: Educational Psychology

 Now you want to know the basic variability within the classroom.
 So, did the students' scores kind of clump up all together, meaning the students all showed about the same amount of knowledge?
 Or did the scores vary widely from each other, meaning some students did great whereas other students failed the test?

-The answer to this question can come very precisely by calculating a standard deviation.
-A standard deviation is a number that indicates how much a group of scores vary from one another on average.
-Another way to say this is that the standard deviation tells you the standard, or typical, amount that scores in a group deviate, or change, within that group.
+The answer to this question can come very precisely from the standard deviation, which is a measurement that indicates how much a group of scores vary from the average.

 So why do we care about standard deviation at all?
 Well, a teacher would want to know this information because it might change how he or she teaches the material or how he or she constructs the test.
 Let's say that there's a small standard deviation because all of the scores clustered together right around the top, meaning almost all of the students got an A on the test.
 That would mean that the students all demonstrated mastery of the material.
 Or, it could mean that the test was just too easy!
 You could also get a small standard deviation if all of the scores clumped together on the other end, meaning most of the students failed the test.
 Again, this could be because the teacher did a bad job explaining the material or it could mean that the test is too difficult.

-Most teachers want to get a relatively large standard deviation because it means that the scores on the test varied from each other.
+Most teachers want to get a relatively large standard deviation because it means that the scores on the test varied across the grade range.
 This would indicate that a few students did really well, a few students failed, and a lot of the students were somewhere in the middle.
 When you have a large standard deviation, it usually means that the students got all the different possible grades (like As, Bs, Cs, Ds, and Fs).
-So, the teacher can know that he or she taught the material correctly (because at least some of the students got an A) and the test was neither too difficult nor too easy.
+So, the teacher can know that he or she taught the material correctly (because at least some of the students got an A) and the test was neither too difficult, nor too easy.

 So, we can get a good idea of the pattern of variability using this idea of standard deviation.
 However, there's one more way you can look at the pattern of scores.
 That's our last topic for this lesson, and it's the idea of a bell curve, which is the most common type of distribution for a variable.

-To construct a bell curve, you plot the test scores in a graph.
-The x-axis is for the score received and the y-axis is for the number of students who got that score.
+Let's plot the test scores in a graph.
+The x-axis is for the score received, and the y-axis is for the number of students who got that score.
 So still using our same example of 20 students who took a test with 20 questions, you can see here the pattern that shows up on the graph.

-Remember that before, we said that most teachers will want their students' scores to look kind of like what we see here.
-We had a lot of scores that fell in the middle (indicated by the big bump), which might be like a letter grade of a C. We had a few students who did really well (which might be like the grade of A) and a few students who did badly (in other words, they got an F).
-When you have a bell curve that looks like this one, with a bump in the middle and little ends on each side, it's called a normal distribution.
-A normal distribution has this bell shape and is called normal because it's the most common distribution that most teachers would see in a classroom.
+Remember that we said that most teachers will want their students' scores to look kind of like what we see here.
+We had a lot of scores that fell in the middle (indicated by the big bump), which might be like a letter grade of a C. We had a few students who did really well (which might be like the grade of A) and a few students who did poorly (in other words, they got an F).
+When you have a bell curve that looks like this one, with a bump in the middle and little ends on each side, you know you have a normal distribution.
+A normal distribution has this bell shape and is called normal because it's the most common distribution that teachers see in a classroom.

-In summary, a standard deviation is a number that indicates how much a group of scores vary from each other, on average.
-Standard deviations are important because they tell you how much a group of students varied on any given test.
-They might be able to tell you if the test is too easy or too difficult.
+In summary, standard deviation is a measurement that indicates how much a group of scores vary from the average.
+Standard deviation is important because it can tell you how much a group of grades varied on any given test.
+It might be able to tell you if the test was too easy or too difficult.